A direct solution to the interpolative inverse non-uniform fast Fourier transform problem for spectral analyses of non-equidistant time-series data: Fourier analysis

 Defining the norm of the \textit{Kernel} function as the convolution of $g * f_j$ via the adjoint transformation of $g$:

-can be used to define the Sobolev kernel, first as an intermediate and generalisable weight function:
+can be used to define the Sobolev kernel, first as an intermediate and generalizable weight function:

-which can be used recursively to solve for the constant: $c_{\alpha,\beta,\gamma}$ by taking the inverse of the sum of the right-most term.
+which can then be used recursively to solve for the constant: $c_{\alpha,\beta,\gamma}$ by taking the inverse of the sum of the right-most term.
 The Sobolev kernel is defined as:

 for some values of $\alpha, \beta, \gamma$.
-Selection of $\alpha$ and $\beta$ are related to the dimensionality of the transform and conditions for a suitable weight function, but a useful value for $\gamma$ is $10^{-2}$ for 1-dimensional transforms as suggested previously by Kunis and Potts \cite{kunis2007stability} (See also: Figure \ref{fig:sobolev}).
+Selection of $\alpha$ and $\beta$ are related to the dimensionality of the transform and conditions for a suitable weight function, but a useful value for $\gamma$ is $10^{-2}$ for 1-dimensional transforms as suggested previously by Kunis and Potts \cite{kunis2007stability}.
+The resultant weight function favours the low frequency oscillations in the representation of $f(x_j)$ as $h_k$.
+The relative importance of these frequencies for the Sobolev kernel as a function of $\gamma$ are represented in Figure \ref{fig:sobolev}.

+This work demonstrates the quadratic form of Eq. (\ref{eq:intrp}), and offers a convenient method for solving the i-iNFFT without the need to iterate.
+In addition, it avoids problems with dimensionality by inverting only the $AA^H$ matrix, which sacrifices some time complexity for simplicity.
+This is an acceptable trade-off for small values of $N$ and is competitive with other algorithms for the direct inversion of non-uniform fast Fourier transforms which require similar $\mathcal{O}(N^2)$ matrix pre-computations\cite{kircheis2019direct}.